JosiahParry/genius/paper/paper.md

 `genius` is an R package that provides a consistent interface for acquiring song lyrics in R. The package was developed with tidy data principles in mind [@tidydata; @tidytext].
 As such, the toolkit that `genius` provides integrates with the tidy text framework. `genius` functionality returns one-token-per-document-per-row where each token is a line of a song.
 This adherance to tidy text principles allows users to transition between tidy and alternative text analysis frameworks.

 As song lyrics are only one aspect of music, it is often useful to acquire audio features and metadata as well.
-To this end, `genius` has been integrated with the `spotifyr` packge [@spotifyr].
+To this end, `genius` has been integrated with the `spotifyr` package [@spotifyr].
 This integration, for example, enables researchers to fetch a single artist's discography with audio features and lyrics in a matter of seconds.

 By providing a robust and consistent framework for acquiring song lyrics, `genius` aids researchers by drastically reducing the amount of time and effort spent in collecting, cleaning, and preparing song lyrics for analysis.